Blood Bank

 Benefits of joining our donor program:

-- Complimentary annual physical examination
+- Annual physical examination

-- Routine bloodwork and infectious disease screening at no cost
+- Routine bloodwork and infectious disease screening

-- Annual vaccines included
+- Annual vaccines

-- Year-round flea, tick and heartworm prevention
+- Year-round flea, tick, and heartworm prevention

 Dog requirements:

-- Calm and friendly
+- Calm and cooperative

 Cat requirements: